Louisville Growing Readers

 Metro United Way, Jefferson County Public Schools (JCPS), and the National Center for Families Learning have teamed up with sponsors and other partners in the Ready for K Alliance to support family literacy.

-Beginning in 2021, more than 5,000 4- to 6-year-olds enrolled in the JCPS system were registered to receive a 100-book home library of culturally relevant books for beginning readers.
+Beginning in 2021, more than 5,000 4- to 6-year-old JCPS students were registered to receive a 100-book home library of culturally relevant books for beginning readers.
 Registered households were sent 25 weekly shipments of four books.
 Weekly shipments engaged families by including a tip card with ideas about how to establish a routine of daily reading.
 Families also received text or email messages about shared book reading.

 Before Growing Readers, only 29% of participating families reported that they read with the child several days a week.
 After the program, 92% of families reported that they read with their child several days a week.